hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 ~~~
 {: .language-python}

-First, let's cut down on a little bit of the clunkiness of the "shell" rule.
+First, let's try to improve the "shell" rule.
+One thing you've probably
-One thing you've probably noticed is that all of our rules are using Python strings.
+noticed is that all of our rules are using Python strings.
+Other data
-Other data structures work too - let's try a list:
+structures work too - let's try a list:

 ~~~
 rule zipf_test: